nicholas570/lucky-cookies/README.md

 ![image](./public/assets/images/readme.png?raw=true)

-### Why?

-Because I love cookies.
+Lucky Cookies is coffee shop serving local food and the world best cookies.

 ### How?

-I thought this website as a template.
+I designed this website as a template.
 All the data and images can be modified in public/data.json file.

 ([Back end repository ](https://github.com/nicholas570/lucky-cookies-back))

-### What I used:
+### Techs:

 - React.js
 - React router dom